-The objective of this assistance measure, made under agreement between the Commonwealth and State Government, is to support the recovery of primary producers impacted by declared natural disasters.
+The objective of this assistance measure, made under agreement between the Commonwealth and State Government, is to support the recovery of primary producers impacted by the Severe Weather and Flooding from 9 November 2021 onwards (AGRN 987) (the event).

 The program provides a grant to primary producers to help pay for the costs of clean-up and reinstatement of primary production enterprises that have suffered direct damage as a result of the eligible disaster.